 The first two lines of code below import the necessary modules.
 The third line creates a Random Forest Classifier, while the fourth line fits the classifier on the training data.

-from sklearn.ensemble import RandomForestClassifier from sklearn.metrics import confusion_matrix classifier = RandomForestClassifier(n_estimators = 10, criterion = 'entropy', random_state = 100) classifier.fit(train_tfIdf, y_train)
+1from sklearn.ensemble import RandomForestClassifier 2from sklearn.metrics import confusion_matrix 3 4classifier = RandomForestClassifier(n_estimators = 10, criterion = 'entropy', random_state = 100) 5 6classifier.fit(train_tfIdf, y_train)

 RandomForestClassifier(bootstrap=True, class_weight=None, criterion='entropy', max_depth=None, max_features='auto', max_leaf_nodes=None, min_impurity_decrease=0.0, min_impurity_split=None, min_samples_leaf=1, min_samples_split=2, min_weight_fraction_leaf=0.0, n_estimators=10, n_jobs=1, oob_score=False, random_state=100, verbose=0, warm_start=False)

 Once the model training is done, we use the model to generate predictions on the test data, which is done in the first line of code below.
 The second line prints the predicted class for the first 10 records in the test data.
 The third and fourth lines of code calculates and prints the accuracy score, respectively.
 We see that the accuracy dropped to 78.6%.

 1predRF = classifier.predict(test_tfIdf) 2print(predRF[:10]) 3 4# Calculate the accuracy score 5accuracy_RF = metrics.accuracy_score(y_test, predRF) 6print(accuracy_RF) 7 8Conf_metrics_RF = metrics.confusion_matrix(y_test, predRF, labels=['Yes', 'No']) 9print(Conf_metrics_RF)